Auckland Carpet Cleaning & Maintenance

 These cleaning methods will achieve a thorough cleaning that is essential to the long term life of a carpet.
 The frequency is based upon the amount of soiling the area is subjected to.
 Whether temporary cleaning is being performed regularly.

-Restorative Cleaning Choices:
+Restorative Carpet Cleaning

 - Hot Water Extraction or Steam Carpet Cleaning (Most Widely Used).

 - Dual Process (Rotary Shampoo + Steam Cleaning).

 80% of all soil tracked right into a facility is dry.